Best Friends by Sheri Calming Donut Bed

 Large dogs need robust orthopedic beds at least 42 inches.
 Memory foam is essential for joint support.
 Elevated beds work well for temperature regulation.

 At 60-100 lbs, the American Bulldog puts real demands on any dog bed you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Beds to Your American Bulldog's High-Energy Lifestyle